bradvin/wordpress-admin-bookmarks/readme.txt

 The plugins has the following features:

-*   Intuitive interface to bookmark items using a star icon.
+* Intuitive interface to bookmark posts using a star icon.
 Uses the new WP3.8 dashicons icon font.
+* Zero settings!
+Activate and enjoy.
 *	Works with posts, pages and any custom post types
+* Dashboard widget listing all bookmarks.
-*   Setting/unsetting a bookmark is done in realtime via AJAX
+* Setting a bookmark is done in realtime via AJAX.
+* Bookmarks are added to the admin menu for quick editing.

 == Installation ==